Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 ### Computational complexity {#classical_complexity}

-For a specific transformed coefficient $y_n$, computing the sum requires roughly $2$ multiplications for each term in the sum (each for real and imaginary part) and adding $2N$ (each for the real and imaginary part) terms requires $2N-1$ additions.
+For a specific transformed coefficient $y_n$, computing the sum requires at least $2$ multiplications for each term in the sum (one for real part and one for the imaginary part) and adding $2N$ terms requires $2N-1$ additions.
 Thus computing each $y_n$ term requires at least

 $$
 \begin{aligned}